Research Jobs at University of Florida with Visa Sponsorship

 Which visa types does University of Florida commonly use for Research roles?

-University of Florida sponsors several visa categories for Research staff and faculty, including H-1B, E-3 (for Australian citizens), TN (for Canadian and Mexican nationals in qualifying research occupations), J-1 for exchange researchers and postdocs, and F-1 OPT or STEM OPT for recent graduates.
+University of Florida sponsors several visa categories for Research staff and faculty, including H-1B, E-3 visa (for Australian citizens), TN visa (for Canadian and Mexican nationals in qualifying research occupations), J-1 visa for exchange researchers and postdocs, and F-1 OPT or STEM OPT for recent graduates.
 The EB-2 and EB-3 immigrant visa categories are also available for research staff pursuing permanent residence through PERM labor certification.

 What qualifications are expected for Research positions at University of Florida?